 ReGen Cellular Limited

 Planit Bnb Limited

 Deja Pet Food Limited

-- Advised Christchurch City Council in respect of its long-term master services agreement with telecommunications services provider, Spark New Zealand Limited.
+- Advised Christchurch City Council in respect of the reinstatement and replacement of its existing master services agreement with Spark New Zealand.

 Crown Infrastructure Partners Limited (previously Crown Fibre Holdings Limited) (CFH)

 nib NZ limited